leandrosardi/blackops/README.md

 You can also run operations on a remote node through SSH.

-You have to use the `--remote` and `--ssh` arguments instead of `--local`.
+You have to use the `--ssh` arguments instead of `--local`.

 ```
-ops source ./hostname.op --remote --ssh=username:password@ip:port --name=prod1
+ops source ./hostname.op --ssh=username:password@ip:port --name=prod1
 ```

 If you are coding with Ruby, you can do a call to the `source_remote` method.